See the “504 Accommodation Plan” sidebar.

 Participation levels in physical education classes and organized sports should be decided on an individual basis.
 The doctor and HTC team, parent and child should all discuss the pros and cons.
 However, even if a child is discouraged from participating, he or she may become involved in a neighborhood pick-up game or other spontaneous activity without adult supervision.
 “It becomes part of the child’s responsibility to know what he can and cannot do,” says White.
 “If he does choose to do something that causes a bleed, it’s important not to hide the fact.

-[Steps for Living: Physical Education, Sports Teams and Recess ]
+[Steps for Living: Physical Activity]

 “Parents should treat the bleed without becoming angry or upset.
 If you react angrily, the child may become afraid to tell you the next time, and it could be quite serious.”